-- 2. Remove the shield covering the airbag.
-Figure 6 - 3.
+- Remove the shield covering the airbag.
+Figure 7 - 3.
 Remove the air from the system allowing the cutterbar in the lowest position. - 4.
 Place a suitable jack or lifting jack to the rear of the paddle. - 5.
 Remove the feather plate over the front of the end paddle. - 6.
 Attach a lifting device above the paddle and attach the paddle to the device. - 7.
 Support the cutterbar by using a ratchet straps around the reel tube.
 Just tighten the straps to support the cutterbar. - 8.
 Remove the bolts retaining the front of the paddle.
-Note: the carriage bolts are different lengths.
+Note: The carriage bolts are different lengths.
 Make locations for easier installation when assembling. - 9.
-Remove the strap holding the front of the paddle.

-10. Remove the air line from the airbag at the rear of the paddle.
+Remove the strap holding the front of the paddle. - Remove the air line from the airbag at the rear of the paddle.
 Remove the airbag from the paddle.
 Note: Make sure to mark the location of the airbag in the mounting holes.

-10. Remove any Header Height control parts that are attached to the paddle.
+11. Remove any header height control parts that are attached to the paddle.

-11.Remove the bolt holding the pin at the rear of the paddle, and remove the bolt and then slide out the pin.
-Figure 8
+12. Remove the bolt holding the pin at the rear of the paddle, and remove the bolt and then slide out the pin.
+Figure 9

-12. The paddle can then be lowered from the strut using the two lifting devices.
-Make certain to be careful when lowering the paddle to prevent it from falling.
+- 13. The paddle can then be lowered from the strut using the two lifting devices.
+Make certain to be careful when lowering the paddle to prevent it from falling. - 14.
+Any repairs can now be done on the drive paddle.

-- 14. Assemble in the reverse steps.
-It is best to get the front of the paddle lifted first and then move the rear of the paddle in place. - 15.
+- 15. Assemble in the reverse steps.
+It is best to get the front of the paddle lifted first and then move the rear of the paddle in place. - 16.
 Install the pin at the rear pivot point.
-Install the carriage bolt and torque the nut to 31 ft. lbs(42 Nm) - 16.
-Install the carriage bolts in the front of the paddle and torque to 31 ft. lbs (42Nm) - 17.
-Install the airbag and airlines. - 18.
-Install header height control parts - 19.
+Install the carriage bolt and torque the nut to 31 ft. lbs(42 Nm) - 17.
+Install the carriage bolts in the front of the paddle and torque to 31 ft. lbs (42Nm) - 18.
+Install the airbag and airlines. - 19.
+Install header height control parts - 20.
 Replace all shields that were removed.